drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/B1/Allowable-Uses.md

 ##### Commercial Amenities

 Commercial amenities such as mini-marts, barber shops, bicycle repair shops, telecommunications, internet shops, remittance shop, postal service shop and ATMs may be allowed within the industrial development to serve workers/residents staying in the dormitories.
-Refer to the table below for the allowable commercial GFA for workers’ dormitories.
+Refer to the table below for the allowable commercial GFA for workers' dormitories.

 Table 2: Guidelines for Commercial Amenities